Matanbenami12/Identify_small_objects_SSD/Distance from camera/README.md

-In order to determine the distance from our camera to a known object , we are going to use Gauss' lens formulaca with few edits for our project .
+In order to determine the distance from our camera to a known object , we are going to use Gaussian  lens formulaca with few edits for our project .
-First we will look at the following figure to understand Gauss' lens formula:
+First we will look at the following figure to understand Gaussian  lens formula:

 ![image](https://user-images.githubusercontent.com/56115477/154123479-3e4ba37a-54d8-4f5d-81f7-894f132fabc6.png)